Sociology intent, implementation and impact statements, schemes of work and learning journeys.

-Each subject as a new subject never studied before (except sociology for some) begins with a core module that includes core social scientific concepts that are central to the GCSE and A level course.
+Sociology courses begin with a core module that includes core social scientific concepts that are central to the GCSE and A level course.
 Each of these core concepts is then explored in great depth over the next two years to ensure student comprehension and evaluation of them, preparing them for next steps.
 At A level, students begin by learning sociological theories such as Marxism & Feminism, which are revisited in each and every topic studied thereafter.

 How do high-quality resources support learning?

-Students in Social Science benefit from having to be plugged in to the real world of their subjects.
-Students in Psychology & Sociology benefit from the use of subject booklets which are regularly updated to provide knowledge from exam series and exam marking to provide new, evidence & evaluation of theories.
+Students in Sociology benefit from having to be plugged in to the real world of their subjects.
+Students in Sociology benefit from the use of subject booklets which are regularly updated to provide knowledge from exam series and exam marking to provide new, evidence & evaluation of theories.

 Which teaching approaches work best in specific circumstances & why?

 We use a variety of teaching approaches, but our overall aim is to give students the knowledge, skills and abilities to understand and make informed decisions.
 In class, students use a range of learning styles including kinaesthetic card sorts, frequent self-research opportunities, application & evaluation tasks and skills tasks like essay-writing and comparative evaluation.
 Positive relationships are forged with students and a real love of the subject is fostered.

 We invest time heavily in subject focused pedagogy.
 Teacher knowledge is excellent; the timetable usually allows for A levels to be taught by subject specialists with experience in their subject areas.
 The department contains teachers with several years’ experience overall as well as exam board marking experience.